Declan446/Boot_Locker/README.md

 and leaves less room for errors and display problems.

 **Home Page Image**
 For my Home page image i choose a picture of the a fooball stadium.
-I choose this image because its the image familiar image for my target User
+I choose this image because its a familiar image for my target User

 **Colours**
-I only used colour in a very small way in my project.
-I wanted to keep everything black and white except for the logo and images but for easy navigation and use i add some colour to key components.
-* Blue for the background of the recipe title on the recipes page.
-* Blue fot Boad Bia's social media links in the footer.
-* Blue for my submit buttons .
-* Green for my edit buttons.
-* Green for the background for recipes names in the sliders on the home page.
-* Red for my Delete buttons.

 **Icons**
 I used Font Awesome for the icons on the shopping bag and profile.